stacksjs/stacks/.stacks/README.md

 # @ow3/stacks

-This package contains the "core" logic of the framework/the monorepo setup, e.g. the build logic (excluding the VS Code/IDE setup).
+This package contains the "core" logic of the framework/monorepo setup, e.g. the build logic (excluding the IDE setup).

 ## ☘️ Features

-The ultimate goal of this framework, Stacks, is to _help you_ create a component library.
-Stacks is a toolkit of composables, methods, and other goodies required to build optimized component libraries.
-A highly optimized build process that automatically generates `.mjs` & `.cjs` library distributions for you, including its types.
+The ultimate goal of this framework, Stacks, is to _help you_ create a component and/or function library.
+Stacks is a toolkit of composables, methods, and other goodies required to build optimized libraries.
+A highly optimized build process that automatically generates `.mjs` & `.cjs` library distributions for you, including its TypeScript types.

 Other included core features are: